 Pay attention to how you critique people.
 Do you pinpoint everything little issue and dwell on it?
 Do you boldly ask them what they were thinking?
 Does your language always go back in time versus forward?
 Framing a critique in the past will likely lend your critique an accusatory air.

 In every design critique, you will have to peek into the creative’s mind.
-You could start with incisive, pointed questions, or start with relaxed, open-ended commands and questions like “Take me through your thought process here…” or “How did your concepts evolve?” or “What kinds of concepts did you have initially and how did you arrive at this one?”
+You could start with incisive, pointed questions, or start with relaxed, open-ended commands and questions.
+For example: “Take me through your thought process here…” or “How did your concepts evolve?” or “What kinds of concepts did you have initially and how did you arrive at this one?”